There are more than 100 different types of atoms that make up everything on Earth; these different types are called elements.

-Mendeleev helped to arrange some of the elements, he tended to put those with similar properties together.
-An example was when Mendeleev placed iodine after tellurium because it has similar properties to the other elements in that group.
+Mendeleev arranged elements with similar properties together.
+For example, placing iodine after tellurium, as it had similar properties to the other elements in that group.

-Let’s look at the basic structure of the periodic table of elements
+Let’s take a look at the basic structure of the periodic table of elements.

-The columns in the periodic table are called groups, the elements with the similar properties are found in the same groups.
-For example, all the elements in group 1 tend to have similar properties.
-This can include melting points, boiling points and how the elements react.
+The columns in the periodic table are known as groups.
+Elements with similar properties are found in the same group.
+For example, elements in Group 1 generally share similar properties, such as melting points, boiling points and reactivity.

-Also, the group number of the elements tells us how many electrons are present in the outer shell.
-For example, the elements in group 1 all have 1 electron in their outer shell.
+Also, the group number tells us how many electrons are in the outer shell.
+For example, the elements in group 1 all have one electron in their outer shell.

 It is important to know the major groups in the periodic table:

-The rows of the periodic table are called periods.
-Going from left to right of a period, we can observe certain patterns.
-The reactivity and properties of an element can be predicted using the periodic table.
+The rows of the periodic table are known as periods.
+As you move from left to right within a period, there are certain patterns.
+We can use the periodic table to predict the reactivity and properties of elements.

-The reactivity of group 1 elements increases as you go down the group.
-So, potassium is more reactive than lithium.
+The reactivity of elements in group 1 increases as you move down the group.
+For example, potassium is more reactive than lithium.